slavikdev/universal-coding-rules/README.md

 ## Acknowledgments & Thanks

-This set of rules is based on some personal experience but it’s mostly influenced by these great authors:
+This set of rules is based on some personal experience and is mostly influenced by these great authors:
 * Robert C. Martin (Uncle Bob) and his book [Clean Code: A Handbook of Agile Software Craftsmanship](https://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882).
 * Steve McConnell and [Code Complete: A Practical Handbook of Software Construction](https://www.amazon.com/Code-Complete-Practical-Handbook-Construction/dp/0735619670/).